Installation

 Updates

-PHAR: jetty update (alias self-update) — see jetty-client README.
+jetty update (alias self-update) replaces the PHAR at ~/.local/bin/jetty in place.
+Override the path with JETTY_PHAR_PATH if you installed somewhere else.
 Set JETTY_CLI_GITHUB_REPO=owner/repo and optionally JETTY_PHAR_GITHUB_TOKEN for private repos.

 Next steps